azure-buddy/azure-buddy-online-website/content/blogs/ms-sec-taxii24/index.md

 ## What is TAXII?

-TAXII is an application-layer protocol that serves as a *JSON* based transport mechanism for sharing cyber threat intelligence.
+TAXII is an application-layer protocol that serves as a *JSON* based transport mechanism for sharing cyber threat intelligence in STIX format.

 ***Below an logical overview of the model:***
 ![TAXII Logical Overview](img/taxii-model.jpg "TAXII Logical Overview")